nervosnetwork/rfcs/rfcs/0000-arbitrary-multisig/0000-arbitrary-multisig.md

 * `++`: byte concatenations
 * `(X ...)`: multiple items of the same structure `X` concatenated together

-All variables used in psuedocode will be in snake form in full upper case, such as `ALGO_FLAG`.
+All variables used in pseudocode will be in snake form in full upper case, such as `ALGO_FLAG`.
 Certain variables might be paired with human explanations, such as `(decoded ALGO_FLAG)`.

-For bigger structure, psuedocode might be far too long, we will use bullet list instead, such as:
+For bigger structure, pseudocode might be far too long, we will use bullet list instead, such as:

 * 2-byte `0x01 0xFF`
 * 1-byte `0xAB`